Bhupesh-V/til/Git/how-to-undo-anything-in-git.md

 ## Undo accidental `git branch -D` delete

-1. Use `git reflog` to get the SHA before you delete the branch
+1. Use `git reflog` to get the commit SHA before you deleted the branch
    ```bash
    git reflog
    ```